eben619/Zero-To-Dapp-Workshop/README.md

     require(msg.value > 0, "Deposit must be greater than 0.");: This check ensures that the deposited amount is greater than zero.

     currentState = State.AWAITING_DELIVERY;: After a successful deposit, the contract state is updated to AWAITING_DELIVERY.

+***confirmDelivery Function:***  This function allows the buyer to confirm the delivery of goods or services, which releases the escrowed funds to the seller.

+    external: Specifies that this function can be called from outside the contract.

+    onlyBuyer: Ensures that only the buyer can call this function.

+    inState(State.AWAITING_DELIVERY): Ensures that the contract is currently in the AWAITING_DELIVERY state.

+    currentState = State.COMPLETE;: Updates the contract state to COMPLETE.

+    seller.transfer(address(this).balance);: Transfers all Ether held in the contract to the seller.

+***refund Function:***  This function allows the escrow agent to refund the buyer if the delivery conditions are not met.

+    external: Specifies that this function can be called from outside the contract.

+    onlyEscrowAgent: Ensures that only the escrow agent can call this function.

+    inState(State.AWAITING_DELIVERY): Ensures that the contract is currently in the AWAITING_DELIVERY state.

+    currentState = State.REFUNDED;: Updates the contract state to REFUNDED.

+    payable(buyer).transfer(address(this).balance);: Transfers all Ether held in the contract back to the buyer.

 </details>